What is an IRA: Individual Retirement Account guide

 • Early withdrawal penalties when you transfer your money.

-If you do not use a Rollover IRA, the transaction could be treated as an early withdrawal.
-This in the end will trigger a premature withdrawal penalty and tax on the money you took out.
+If you do not use a rollover IRA, the transaction could be treated as an early withdrawal, which would trigger a premature withdrawal penalty and tax on the money you took out.

 IRA contribution limits in 2024

 The maximum contribution limit to an IRA is $7,000 or $8,000 if you are 50 or older.
 For 2023, you can contribute up to $6,500 and an extra $1,000 catch-up contribution if you are 50 or older.
 These contribution limits are the same for the Roth IRA and traditional IRA.
-According to the IRS, your contribution cannot be higher than your income.
-That is if your taxable income is less than the contribution limits allowed by the Internal Revenue Service (IRS) on IRAs, your max contribution will be your taxable income.
+According to the IRS, your contribution cannot exceed your income.
+If your taxable income is less than the contribution limits allowed by the Internal Revenue Service (IRS) on IRAs, your maximum contribution will be your taxable income.

 Not everyone can contribute to a Roth IRA.
-Your Roth IRA contributions are directly affected by your modified adjusted gross income(MAGI).
-For more details on Roth IRA eligibility and MAGI levels, read the IRS guidelines.
+Your modified adjusted gross income(MAGI) directly affects your Roth IRA contributions.
+Read the IRS guidelines for more details on Roth IRA eligibility and MAGI levels.

-Even if you can contribute up to $7,000 to your traditional IRA, the deductible amount will depend on your income, other tax-benefited accounts you have from work, and filing status.
+Even if you can contribute up to $7,000 to your traditional IRA, the deductible amount will depend on your income, other tax-benefited accounts from work, and filing status.

 Early withdrawal penalty on IRAs

-There is a 10% penalty you must pay when you make a premature withdrawal from your IRAs.
+You must pay a 10% penalty when you make a premature withdrawal from your IRAs.
 You might also pay tax on the deductible contributions you made on your traditional IRA.
 This 10% penalty can be waived if you meet the IRS exceptions.

 Are contributions to my IRA tax-deductible?

 The money you contribute to your traditional IRA can be tax-deductible.
-The deductible amount will depend on your income, filing status, and other benefits you or your spouse has from work such as 401(k) plans.
+The deductible amount will depend on your income, filing status, and other benefits you or your spouse has from work, such as 401(k) plans.
 For the Roth IRA, your contributions are not tax-deductible.
+In order words, every dollar you contribute to a Roth IRA comes from after-tax wages.

 Yes.
-It is a good idea to have an IRA due to the direct or indirect tax benefits you get.
+Having an IRA is a good idea due to the direct or indirect tax benefits you get.
 The following are reasons you should open an IRA.

 • You can take advantage of the tax benefits that come with these IRAs